Emmotes/ic_spoilers/docs/events20.md

 [Idle Champions 2024 State of the Game Blog](https://codenameentertainment.com/?page=idle_champions&post_id=1636#blog)

+## Removed Events

+Because events 2.0 will have 12 events instead of 17 - 5 of them will be removed.
+The 5 removed events will be Greengrass / Midwinter / The Running / Midsummer / Brightswords.
+The champions that were available in those events will be redistributed to the remaining 12 - and the Devs said they tried to move them to events that were roughly around the same date they would have been - or as close as possible.

+There will be some oddities though.
+Festival of Fools 2.0 will be in March this year - but April next year.
+Also - Greengrass 2.0 will happen this year in April - but won't appear again.
+The reason for this is that we've had too many events already this year for them to maintain their order properly so they've improvised.

+While the redistributed champions will be available in different events than they were before - their adventures and variants will remain the event they were originally in - both story wise and enemies etc..

+## Spending Event Tokens

+Justin said on a recent Dev Insights that you'll be able to buy a pack of chests that will contain 1 gold and 2 silvers for an event champion for 7,500 event tokens.
+This is the same rate as current freeplays give - if we exclude the pity timer.

 ## Text Defines

 These are some of the raw text defines that reference Events 2.0 or new events in general.